JustCallMeRob/deep-learning-arrhythmia-detection/README.md

 After all of this preprocessing we end up with a dataset that look like this.
 ![alt text](https://github.com/JustCallMeRob/deep-learning-arrhythmia-detection/blob/master/dataset.PNG)

-## Creatubg the neural network model
+## Creating the neural network model
 A feed forward deep neural network was implemented for the task at hand, it was created using Keras running on top of Tensorflow.
 Since we are implementing a deep neural network we already know we need at least two hidden layers of neurons.